A-00768

 Plain Language

-Developers of general-purpose AI models must create, maintain, and make available to downstream integrators documentation enabling them to understand model capabilities and limitations and comply with their own obligations under this article.
-At minimum, the documentation must cover technical integration requirements and the model specification information (intended tasks, integration contexts, acceptable use policies, release date, distribution methods, and I/O modalities).
+Developers of general-purpose AI models must create, maintain, and make available to downstream integrators documentation enabling those integrators to understand the model's capabilities and limitations and to comply with their own obligations under this article.
+At minimum, the documentation must disclose the technical integration requirements and the model information specified in § 1553(1)(a)(ii) (intended tasks, downstream systems, acceptable use policies, release date, distribution methods, and I/O formats).
 Documentation must be reviewed and revised at least annually.
-Open-source models with public parameters are exempt from the annual review requirement but not from the initial documentation obligation.
-Trade secrets are exempt under § 1553(3).
+This is the GPAI equivalent of the high-risk system deployer-facing documentation in § 1551(2).

 Statutory Text